-- Emotional excluding, tormenting (e.g. hiding books, threatening gestures) - Sexual unwanted physical contact or sexually abusive comments - Homophobic focussing on the issue of sexuality - Verbal name-calling, sarcasm, spreading rumours, teasing - Cyber all areas of the internet including: email and internet chat room misuse; mobile phone threats by text messaging; misuse of associated technology (camera and video facilities) - Physical 'bullying' will be treated as assault. - Acts motivated by racism or other forms of prejudice will be dealt with and recorded according to guidance from Devon County Council.
+- Emotional unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures) - Sexual unwanted physical contact or sexually abusive comments - LGBTphobic focussing on derogatory language or abuse based on someone's actual (or perceived) sexual orientation or gender identity. - Verbal name-calling, sarcasm, spreading rumours, teasing - Cyber all areas of the internet including: email and internet chat room misuse; mobile phone threats by text messaging; misuse of associated technology (camera and video facilities) - Physical 'bullying' will be treated as assault. - Acts motivated by racism or other forms of prejudice will be dealt with and recorded according to guidance from Devon County Council.